FinDrum/FinDrum-Platform/README.md

         ...
 ```

-Runs the pipeline when a specific external event happens.
+Runs the pipeline when an **external event occurs** (e.g., new Kafka message, file in MinIO).
+The trigger should call `self.emit(data)` to push input into the pipeline.

 ---